 Our bushcraft company

 Founded in 2011, we are a small, family run business.
-Gary and Nicola set up Jack Raven Bushcraft with the support and help of their children; Kimberly played a big part in the initial design and marketing and Lorna helps out with the administration as well as getting involved with children’s parties.
-Both girls have attended plenty of our courses and have excelled at them.
+Gary and Nicola set up Jack Raven Bushcraft with the support and help of their children; Kimberly played a big part in the initial design and marketing and now runs our children’s parties and Lorna helps out with the administration.

 We’re completely above board